MaxineHelsel/TerraQuest/README.md

 ### Day/Night Cycle

-The game will now cycle between day and night, 1 full day / night cycle is 24 minutes. this cycle is saved witht the map in the manifest file
+The game will now cycle between day and night, 1 full day / night cycle is 24 minutes. this cycle is saved with the map in the manifest file

 ### Infinate Worlds